22 Aug 2018

-There are numerous different types of Dementia, and of course different people will experience symptoms in their own way.
+There are numerous different types of Dementia; so different people will experience symptoms in their own way.
 It may be helpful to know that there are some common signs that can appear before a diagnosis, detailed in our helpful blog.

 We aim to answer some of those questions about what to look out for.
 Following this, we will provide some insight in how to go about taking those future steps with Dementia Care and Alzheimer’s Care.
 Some symptoms of early Dementia can include:

 - Loss of memory - both sudden and over time

 - Lack of concentration